survivejs/react-book/manuscript/05_implementing_notes.md

 }
 ```

-We will use a special feature of JSX in form of `{}`.
-Within these braces we can mix JavaScript with JSX.
-In this case we will render a bunch of `li` elements.
-Each contains a `Note`.
-In order to tell React in which order to render the elements, we'll set `key` property for each.
-It is important that this is unique or otherwise it won't be able to figure out the correct order.
+If you run the application now, you can see it almost works.
+There's only one problem.
+Each `Note` shows the same text.
+Fortunately this is easy to fix.

 T> If you want to attach comments to your JSX, just use `{/* no comments */}`.

-If everything went correctly, you should see a list with three `Learn webpack` items on it.
-That's almost nice.
-The problem is that we haven't taken `value` property in count at `Note`.
-We'll need to tweak its implementation like this:
+## Fixing Note

+The problem is that we haven't taken `value` prop in count at `Note`.
+In React terms props are something that's passed to a component from outside.
+A component that takes only props and doesn't have any state, is known as a pure component.
+Pure components in particular are easy to test and work with.
+In the code below I extract the value of prop and render it.

 **app/components/Note.jsx**